entrypoint-lv/AspNet.Identity.EntityFramework6/README.md

             public ApplicationDbContext(string nameOrConnectionString) : base(nameOrConnectionString) { }
         }

-4. Init Asp.Net Identity with your ApplicationUser class and provided IdentityUser, IdentityRole, UserStore and RoleStore classes in Startup.cs.
+4. Init Asp.Net Identity with your ApplicationUser class and provided IdentityRole, UserStore and RoleStore classes in Startup.cs.
 Also, don't forget to configure the dependency injection for your data context as well:

         using System.Data.Entity;
         using AspNet.Identity.EntityFramework6;